OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-07.md

 ## Isaiah 7:8

-For the head of Aram is Damascus, and the head of Damascus is Rezin.
+For Damascus is the capital of Aram, and Rezin is the leader of Damascus.
 Within sixty-five years, Ephraim will be shattered, no longer a people.

 ## Isaiah 7:9